 Interested applicants can participate in CCCE's online event on 23 June to gather more details about this call.

-Applications for this call must be submitted by 31 August 2022.
+Applications for this call must be submitted by 30 September 2022 (the original application deadline, 31 August 2022, has been extended one month).

 Successful applicants will benefit from a free, tailored programme of technical assistance from a team of experts in energy decarbonisation.
 The programme comprises